Policy on Phase 1 Drug Screening for Medical Students

 - Medical Students whose drug screen results are positive will be contacted by the MRO to discuss test results.
 Medical Students with positive test results will be informed that they have the option of having the same sample retested.
 New samples may not be submitted unless requested by the MRO.
 When a Medical Student requests a retest following a positive drug screen result, the cost of the retest will be the responsibility of the Medical Student.

-- If, following discussion with a Medical Student about a positive test result, the MRO determines that a legitimate explanation exists for a positive result, the MRO will report that the Medical Student has passed the drug screen and is eligible to participate in the clinical clerkships.
+- If, following discussion with a Medical Student about a positive test result, the MRO determines that a legitimate explanation exists for a positive result, the MRO will report that the Medical Student has passed the drug screen and is eligible to participate in Phase 2.

 - The MRO will share his/her report with the Associate Dean for Student Affairs.
-Medical Students who pass the drug screen will be eligible to participate in the clinical clerkships.
+Medical Students who pass the drug screen will be eligible to participate in Phase 2.
 Medical Students who do not pass the drug screen will be contacted by the Associate Dean for Student Affairs or their College Dean to discuss any requirement for an assessment by Counseling and Psychological Services.

 - All Drug Testing information will be treated as confidential and shared only with those persons who have a work‐related need to know and/or as required by law.